Tulsa Oilers (baseball): AAA years

 Through their many years of existence, the Oilers had had many big names both play for and manage the team.
 Jake Beckley, Gus Weyhing, Deacon White, Gus Mancuso, Marty McManus, Whitey Kurowski, Warren Spahn and Ken Boyer all managed for the team at one point or another.
 Steve Carlton, Mike Torrez, Ted Simmons, Nelson Briles, Jerry Reuss, Keith Hernandez, Bob Forsch, Dal Maxvill and Mike Easler all played for the team.

 By the end of the 1976 season, the Oilers were again faced with the deteriorating condition of Oiler Park.
 Smith had poured significant resources into keeping the park at something approaching Triple-A standards.
 However, it was obvious that the park was nearing the end of its useful life.
-When Smith was unable to get commitments for a new park, or at least further public or private funding for badly needed upgrades to Oiler Park, he moved the team to New Orleans after the 1976 season.
+Smith was unable to get commitments for a new park, or at least further public or private funding for badly needed upgrades to Oiler Park until a replacement could be built.
+Finally, he moved the team to New Orleans after the 1976 season.
 For one year they were the New Orleans Pelicans, then moved on to Springfield, Illinois, and in 1982 to Louisville, Kentucky, where the team set minor league attendance records and is now called the Louisville Bats.

 Tulsa was not without baseball for long, however; shortly after the Oilers announced they were leaving town, the Lafayette Drillers of the Texas League moved to Tulsa as the Tulsa Drillers.
 The Drillers have been a mainstay of the Texas League ever since; they played at Oiler Park from 1977 to 1980 until Robert B. Sutton Stadium, later Tulsa County Stadium and then Drillers Stadium, opened in 1981.
 They now play at ONEOK Field.